malcolmmorton77/rocket-league/README.md

 ```

 ### Format of the csv
-The header of the csv should be comprised of "Player,Score,Goals,Assists,Saves,Shots"
+The header of the csv should be comprised of "Team_Id,Player,Score,Goals,Assists,Saves,Shots"
 From here, I just inputted the raw data from each game I played with Bots as integers:
-Me,773,4,2,0,7
+aBc12,Me,773,4,2,0,7

 ### Analysis
 After looking at a lot of the data and replaying certain matches, I have developed a lot of insight on the mobility of the player.